Noroff-FEU-Assignments/project-exam-2-monicakj/README.md

 This project assignment has been fun, but also challenging due to facing multiple errors and having a hard time to figure out how to develop the entire app using JS.

 ### Errors
-- When navigating from the Latest Posts page and clicking on "View Post" button the Posts Details page would not appear on the static hosting site.
-I tried to figure out the cause of the "Page Not Found" error, but could not manage to find the fault of this in my code.
-Maybe this has something to do with the Build folder from VS Code.
-Apart from the static hosting site the details of the posts will appear when running the app locally with npm run start via the Terminal.
+- Post details page won't appear via the static hosting site (Netlify).
+The Build folder has probably something to do with this error.
+When navigating on the Latest Posts page you can't click on the "View Posts" button or the author of the post.
+The navigation only works when you are running the app locally.